joshuapack/htd-404/readme.txt

 Donate link: http://www.htdsoftware.com/
 Tags: 404, error, static, page
 Requires at least: 3.0.1
-Tested up to: 3.9.1
+Tested up to: 4.1
-Stable tag: 4.3
+Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-404 pages not working?
-Would you like to have a custom 404 page.
-Would you like the 404 page to be dynamic or static?
-This plugin does it!
+This plugin will simply allow you to point to a page to serve up if you get a 404 error.
+Also it marks it as 404.

 == Description ==

+Why choose this plugin?

-404 pages not working?
+* 404 pages not working?
-Would you like to have a custom 404 page.
+* Would you like to have a custom 404 page?
-Would you like the 404 page to be dynamic or static?
+* Would you like the 404 page to be dynamic or static?

 This plugin does it!

+This a rebel plugin that does not use Wordpress's 404 hook.
+It was developed for themes or plugins that cause issues with the hook itself.

+For more information see FAQ page.

 == Installation ==